arusahni/website/posts/2015/04/switching-to-neovim-part-2.rst

 .. description: In which I describe how I parameterized hardcoded Vim paths in my vimrc.
 .. type: text

 `Now that my initial NeoVim configuration is in place <link://slug/switching-to-neovim-part-1>`_, I'm ready to get to work, right?
 Well, almost.
-In my excitement to make the leap from one editor to another, I seem to have neglected a portion of my attempt to keep Vim and NeoVim truly isolated - the local runtimepath (usually :code:`~/.vim`).
+In my excitement to make the leap from one editor to another, I neglected a portion of my attempt to keep Vim and NeoVim isolated - the local runtimepath (usually :code:`~/.vim`).

 "But Aru, if NeoVim is basically Vim, shouldn't they be able to share the directory?"
 Usually, yes.
 But I anticipate, as I start to experiment with some of the new features and functionality of NeoVim, I might add plugins that I want to keep isolated from my Vim instance.